jameslanepuppet/puppet-vra_plugin_prep_8.x/README.md

 The username the plugin will connect to Puppet with, both via ssh, and api

 Default: `vro-plugin-user`

-`vro_password`
-The password the plugin will authenticate to the Puppet apis with.

-Default: `puppetlabs`

-`vro_password_hash`
-The hash of the password the plugin will authenticate with via ssh to the Puppet Master.

-Default: `$1$Fq9vkV1h$4oMRtIjjjAhi6XQVSH6.Y.` ('puppetlabs')

 `system_uid`
 Whether to create the vro plugin user as a system user.

 Default: `false`

-`manage_autosign`
-Whether to configure autosigning with this module.

-Default: True

 `manage_localuser`
 Whether to configure the local user creation with this module

 Default: True

-`autosign_secret`
-The secret to use for autosign validation.
-It is placed into the challengePassword within the CSR.

-Default: `S3cr3tP@ssw0rd!`

 ## Contributors